-Figure 4.19 NO2 Monitoring Results Compared to Air Quality Categories for the Period May 2000 to October 2000
+Figure 4.19 NO2 Monitoring Results Compared to Air Quality Categories for the Period October 2001 to October 2002

-Figure 4.19 indicates that the NO2 monitoring results at Birch Lane compare favourably with the proposed National Air Quality Guidelines.
-NO2 concentrations fell mainly into the alert to action categories for the 24-hour MDL.
-While it would appear that NO2 concentrations do not currently pose a problem to human health, the exceedences of the MDL suggests that there may be some adverse effects for the wider environment, especially for sensitive ecosystems.
+Figure 4.19 indicates that the NO_2 monitoring results at Birch Lane compare favourably with the proposed National Air Quality Guidelines.
+NO_2 concentrations fell mainly into the acceptable to alert categories for the 24-hour MDL.
+While it would appear that NO_2 concentrations do not currently pose a problem to human health, the exceedences of the MDL suggests that there may be some adverse effects for the wider environment, especially for sensitive ecosystems.
 Whether any of these adverse effects are significant or not, has yet to be determined.